 COVID-19 is a respiratory disease caused by a new coronavirus circulating worldwide called SARS-CoV-2.
-Find out how to protect yourself and your family from COVID-19.

 As with all respiratory viruses, practising good hygiene is at the core of protecting yourself from being infected with coronavirus.